 Different geographic areas have special needs.
 Homes built near areas prone to forest fires, for example, need to be sure to have fireproof roofs.
 Homes built in very warm areas need roofs that reflect the heat, helping the home stay cooler.

 Special Roofing Considerations for a Beach Home

-The same consideration needs to be taken for homes located near the coast, where wind, salt and humidity can damage certain roofing materials, making it necessary to replace the roof more frequently.
+The same consideration needs to be taken for homes located near the coast, where wind, salt, and humidity can damage certain roofing materials, making it necessary to replace the roof more frequently.

 Wind in the Southern coastal areas average a tolerable 17 mph, but when hurricanes or tropical storms veer close, the gusts can (and have) peaked at 98 mph.
-Heavier roofing material, tested and approved of high winds, should be used to make sure the shakes or shingles won’t blow off.
+Heavier roofing material, tested and approved for high winds, should be used to make sure the shakes or shingles won’t blow off.